-1st DCA, Case No.: 1D13-5483 Issue: 8th Criterion Adjustments by VAB.
+1st DCA, Case No.: 1D13-5483

+Issue: 8th Criterion Adjustments by VAB.

-In April, 2013, the Bay County Property Appraiser appealed 19 VAB decisions contending that the special magistrates' 8th criterion adjustments constituted "consistent and continuous" violations of the intent of the law, pursuant to s.
+In April 2013, the Bay County Property Appraiser appealed 19 VAB decisions contending that the special magistrates' 8th criterion adjustments constituted "consistent and continuous" violations of law, pursuant to s.
 194.036(1)(c), F.S.
-The case is proceeding in the 1st DCA primarily on procedural matters.
+The case proceeded to the 1st DCA primarily on procedural matters.
+The 1st DCA found in favor of the property appraiser.
+The case is now proceeding in circuit court on the substantive issues.